+Figure 1.
+White and Arndt's model of writing (Harmer 2001, 258, figure 5)

+(42b) Works cited

+Harmer, Jeremy.
+2001.
+The Practice of English language Teaching.
+4th ed.
+London: Longman.

+4.8 Tables and Figures

-Titles should be as succinct as possible and should not suggest any interpretation of the data; avoid the titles as "High degree of glottal stop deletion by males".
+Your own graphics should have numbers and the titles that are as succinct as possible and do not suggest any interpretation of the data.

-4.9 Your Own Illustrations

-The table is a complex list presented as an array of vertical columns and horizontal rows.
-In contrast to charts and images, table numbers and titles are situated above the table:

-(45) Drafting a table
+(43) Drafting a table

 Variable Mean Standard deviation Make sure the

 Cohort dummy punctuation is correct:

 1946 .128 .33 English uses decimal

-1947 .140 .35 points (2.34 = "two point
+1947 .140 .35 points (2.34 = "two point"

-1948 .145 .35
+1948 .145 .35 three four"), and a

-1949 .148 .35 "
+1949 .148 .35 11

 1950 .145 .35 comma to separate

 1951 .145 .35 groups of thousands

-1952 .148 .35 (2.300 = "two thousand
+1952 .148 .35 (2,300 = "two thousand

-Education dummy ( )
+Education dummy

 Less than baccalauréat .718 .45 three hundred").

 Baccalauréat only .096 .29

 University diploma (bac + 2) .074 .26

 University degree .111 .31

 Years of higher education 1.440 2.47

 Wage (log) 9.170 .49

 Middle-class family background .246 .43

-Ν 26,371 26,371
+N 26,371 26,371

 Table 10.
-Labor Force Survey.
+Labor Force Survey

-4.10 Quoting a Quotation, aka Original Source Unavailable Although this practice should be avoided, it might be unnecessary for various reasons.
+4.9 Quoting a Quotation, aka Original Source Unavailable

+Although this practice should be avoided, it might be unnecessary for various reasons.
 If you cannot access the original source, CMS recommends to "mention the original author and date in the text, and cite the secondary source in the reference list entry.
 The text citation would include the words 'quoted in.'"
+(CMS 2010)

+(44a) In-text

-(CMS 2010) (46a) In-text As it is suggested in Brown (2002; quoted in Černá 2015), negative attitudes to the L2 and its speakers is not developped in the early years of L2 acquisition . . .
-(46b) Works cited Černá, Monika.
+As it is suggested in Brown (2002; quoted in Černá 2015), negative attitudes to the L2 and its speakers is not developped in the early years of L2 acquisition . . .

+(44b) Works cited

+Černá, Monika.
 2015.
 "Pre-primary English Language Learning and Teacher Education in the Czech Republic."
 In Early Years Second Language Education: International Perspectives on Theories and Practice, edited by Sandie Mourão and Mónica Lourenço.
 Abingdon/New York: Routledge.

 All sources you refer to in your paper (whether or not you quote them directly) are included in an obligatory section located at the end of your paper which is usually titled "Bibliography", "Works Cited" or "Reference List".
 As you may have noticed in the previous chapters, formatting of this section is different for Notes and Bibliography and Author-Date styles.
-Both systems are, however, based on alphabetical ordering and chronology. • Do NOT forget listing an entry for every source that was cited, and vice versa, do NOT include any sources without a reference in the text itself.
+Both systems are, however, based on alphabetical ordering and chronology.

+• Do NOT forget listing an entry for every source that was cited, and vice versa, do NOT include any sources without a reference in the text itself.
 This section does not serve as a space for further reading suggestions.

 The most crucial difference between the two systems is placing the date (year) in an entry.
 Generally, for Notes and Bibliography the year is at the end of the entry, separated by a comma from the name of a publisher.
 As for Author-Date, the year follows author's name immediately (that's why this is named "author-date").

 For titles of your sources use the headline style.
 Simply speaking, this means that capital letters are used for the lexical words and small letters for the function words (articles, prepositions, and conjunctions).

-5.1 List of Works Cited: Notes and Bibliography (47) Structure of a bibliography entry in Notes and Bibliography The list is structured alphabetically, according to author's surname.
+5.1 List of Works Cited: Notes and Bibliography

+(42) Structure of a bibliography entry in Notes and Bibliography

+The list is structured alphabetically, according to author's surname.

 Two works of the same author published in the same year are listed alphabetically (Big Sleep, Long Goodbye).

 Browne, Ray B. Murder on the Reservation: American Indian Crime Fiction.
 Madison: The University of Wisconsin Press, 2004.

 Chandler, Raymond.
 The Big Sleep.
 New York: Vintage Books, 1992.

 Chandler, Raymond.
 The Long Goodbye.
 New York: Vintage Books, 1992.